uxebu/compass-to-map-app/README.md

 - mocking+spying away the DOM
 - separation of concerns
-- integration/end to end testing
+- proper application of unit/integration/end-to-end testing
 - applying the four rules of simple design (any software profits from that :))